senlin/so-mobile-map-widget/README.md

 You can stop looking, there is none.
 You can adjust all the necessary settings in the widget itself.

-A few settings are done by default: the scale of the image is set to 2, to optimise it for mobile resolutions and the link opens in a new tab.
+A few settings are done by default: the scale of the image is set to 2, to optimize it for mobile resolutions and the link opens in a new tab.

 Please note that the zoom, width and height parameters take a <strong>numerical</strong> value only.